hrbrmstr/webr-app/README.md

 Please hit up [this terribly coded dashboard app](https://rud.is/webr-dash/no-dplyr.html) to see some fancier use.
-I’ll be converting that to modules and expandin git a bit.
+I’ll be converting that to modules and expanding git a bit.